Dotnaught/vulture-feeds/README.md

 npm start
 ```

-The app comes with some default feeds.
-Add more via Files > Add Feed.
+The app should present a blank page on startup.
+It comes with some default feeds, which can be loaded via Files > Load Defaults.
+Or add feeds individually via Files > Add Feed.

 ## Deployment